-- Ventilation must be a managed, fixed or portable, air system to ensure appropriate temperatures are maintained in all weathers.
-This can be an air conditioning unit or use of removable fans. - A noise management plan must be in place e.g. physical barriers, sound absorbing build structure, positive reinforcement training to keep barking down, kennel design to prevent noise generation with demonstration of effectiveness.
+Ventilation must be a managed, fixed or portable, air system to ensure appropriate temperatures are maintained in all weathers.
+This can be an air conditioning unit or use of removable fans.

 5.3 Staff must ensure that the animals are kept clean and comfortable